Daphne Marlatt: Later life

 In 1975, Marlatt published Our Lives, a poetry piece about "organic implosions of relationships", according to BookRags.
-Marlatt and her partner, the poet and artist Roy Kiyooka, separated in the late 1970s and it is around this time that she and her son moved back to Vancouver.
+Marlatt and her partner, the poet and artist Roy Kiyooka, separated in the late 1970s.
 In 1977, The Story, She Said was published and so was her book, Zocalo.
 Zocalo is a collection of long poems about the travels had through the Yucatán.
-Marlatt's, What Matters: Writing 1968-1970, includes some of her early writings, including "Rings" and "Vancouver Poems" and was published in 1980.
+Marlatt's, What Matters: Writing 1968-1970, includes some of her early writings, including "Rings," and was published in 1980.

 Also, in 1980 she had, Net Work: Selected Writing, published, which contains new "confidence and authority", according to Fred Wah, a professor at the University of Calgary.
 He goes on to say that "the flow of town and history, of the Japanese people and the cannery, especially of the river and language, are more securely rooted in place and concentrated in the writing consciousness than in any other of her books."
 And according to www.athabascau.ca, Net Work: Selected Writing is "a selection of poetry spanning from Frames of a Story (1968) to What Matters (1980) is an excellent cross-section of her early poetry."
 It is through these pieces and earlier pieces that Marlatt's feminist theory begins to emerge.

 In 1977, Marlatt co-founded periodies: a magazine of prose (1977–81) and in 1981 published here & there.
 It was around this time that Marlatt became more involved in feminist concerns, and attended and organized several feminist conferences.
 She also, in 1985, co-founded Tessera, which is a feminist journal.
 Around this time, Marlatt is quoted to saying, "a time of transition for me as i tried to integrate my feminist reading with a largely male-mentored postmodernist poetic, at the same time coming out as a lesbian in my life as well as in my writing."

 In 1983, Marlatt's How Hug a Stone was published, which follows that journey traveled by herself and her son, in 1981, to England.
 In 1984, Touch to My Tongue was published.
 Both pieces "express her intense apprehension of the continually changing world.", according to Douglas Barbour, an author of The Canadian Encyclopedia.

 Marlatt created two books, Mauve, published in 1985 and character/jeu de letters, published in 1986, with Quebec feminist and writer Nicole Brossard.
 Double negative, a piece that was put together between Marlatt and Betsy Warland, her significant other, was published in 1988.